WisconsinAIVision/ViP-LLaVA/docs/Customize_Component.md

-# Customize Components in LLaVA
+# Customize Components in ViP-LLaVA

 This is an initial guide on how to replace the LLMs, visual encoders, etc. with your choice of components.